1. Commitment and Expectations

 Once students are matched, they will make contact with the organisation to arrange a time to meet and have an initial interview with you.
 This is a time to get to know one another, assess suitability and confirm any other arrangements needed prior to the placement starting.

-Students are expected to keep a log of their placement hours, please see more detailed information at Hours on Whilst on Placement.
 Student assessment areas for Fieldwork placement are aligned with the AASW Practice Standards (2013) (PDF 505KB).

 - Would it be better for your agency to have more than one student, in order to enhance project work and support one another?